nlazmi/admob-google-cordova-clean/README.md

 # cordova-admob-jimmy
 A Cordova AdMob plugin used for Android and iOS.
 It is free, with no ad sharing or remote code.
-It gets updated as needed to support the apps I develope and maintain.
+It gets updated as needed to support the apps I develop and maintain.
 There may be other plugins with more features, but I can depend on this code to fullful my needs and not crash my code.

 ## Quick start ##